estellad/Discrete-vs-Continuous-MSM/README.md

 #### Requirement
 Required R packages are `library(survival)`, `library(plyr)`, `library(dplyr)`, `library(stringr)`, `library(splines)`, `library(survey)`, `library(tableone)`, `library(MASS)`, `library(xtable)`, `library(forestplot)`, `library(Hmisc)`, `library(tidyverse)`, `library(ggplot2)`, and `library(lmtest)`.
 A R version of 3.5.2 or above and the packages version as recent as possible are recommended.

-#### Fake Dataset
+#### Demo Dataset
 Initial data cleaning steps are implemented in SAS (data and code not presented due to confidentiality), but here are some highlights:
 1. We systematically cleaned the error-prone BP days-supply values based on peer-reviewed guidelines.
 2. We constructed the non-overlapping treatment and confounder episodes by shifting forward the overlap duration and all subsequent dispensations or truncating the current dispensation duration, depending on whether the overlap is <= 30 days or not.
 3. We derived fracture outcome by considering a 90 day washout period.

-For the purpose of demonstration, under 'DataAnalysis/Fake_Data_Workflow/', `SAS_cleaning_demo.sas` is the code used to create and clean the exposure data, and `GC_FINAL.csv` shows how the exposure dispensation looks like.
+For the purpose of demonstration, under `DataAnalysis/Fake_Data_Workflow/`, `SAS_cleaning_demo.sas` is the code used to create and clean the exposure data, and `GC_FINAL.csv` shows how the exposure dispensation looks like.
 Then, the other `.R` files read the `GC_FINAL.csv` into R and generate the long-format dataset needed for modeling.

 #### Explanation of the file structure
 The files in `DataAnalysis/Real_Data_Final_Workflow/` are the actual R code used for data cleaning, manipulation, visualization, modeling, diagnostic, and potential outcome prediction.